 5 tips for creating positive employee experience

 First impressions last!
-A positive recruitment-and-onboarding experience gets new employees started off the right foot and makes them feel positive about their job too.
+A great recruitment-and-onboarding experience gets new employees started off the right foot and makes them feel positive about their job too.

 Area # 1 – The Job Advert and The Application Form